IvanchoCastillo/IvanchoCastillo.github.io/README.md

 This is the webpage hosting the Dow case study

 # Access
-send email to Leo Chiang at Dow Inc.
+send email to Leo Chiang at Dow Inc. with you GitHub account name, afiliation and why you are interested in the case study